Survey on bilinear spherical averages and associated maximal operators: Lacunary bilinear spherical maximal function

 \section{Lacunary bilinear spherical maximal function}

-In the linear case, a variant of the spherical maximal function $\mathcal{S}$ is obtained by restricting the set of the radii over which we take the supremum to the dyadic radii, obtaining the \textit{lacunary spherical maximal function}:
+In the linear case, a variant of the spherical maximal function $\mathcal{S}$ is obtained by restricting the radii over which we take the supremum to dyadic values, yielding the \textit{lacunary spherical maximal function}: